henryhxyao/Build-a-mini-ROS-system/readme.md

 ---

 ### Program and run your first package "agent"
 The agent is a one-dimension moving robot.
-It will publish its position to topic /agent/position while subscribe position command from topic /controller/pos_cmd.
+It has one publisher and one subscriber in one node.
+When it works, it will publish its position to topic /agent/position while subscribe position command from topic /controller/ctrl_cmd.

 #### Step 1: program the agent_node
 See the code in /src/agent/scripts/agent_node